codetinkerhack/Eeny-meeny-miny-moe/README.md

 #### Large N, K tests

 ##### Array list
-Large N test (N = 21,474,836  K = 1) executed on Array list imlementation was aborted as it ran longer than expected (over 30m long time).
+Large N test (N = 21,474,836  K = 1) executed on Array list imlementation was aborted as it ran longer than expected (over 30m).

 ##### Circular list (LinkedList)
 Several tests for Linked list solution were executed for same large N, while K was increased for subsequent tests.